What Is Upgraded Insurance?

 When sending a pallet delivery, worrying about insurance is only natural.

-We understand the importance of ensuring your goods arrive in pristine condition, which is why all bookings are covered under our standard insurance policy.
+We understand the importance of ensuring your goods arrive in pristine condition, which is why all bookings are covered under our insurance policy.

-How is this different to standard insurance?
+How is this different to what was known as standard insurance?

 Regardless of insurance, all deliveries are undertaken with the Terms and Conditions of the Road Haulage Association (RHA) for added peace of mind.